 When looking for a new pair of snowboard bindings, you should ask yourself, ‘How do I ride?’
 A beginner, for example, will have different requirements to an intermediate, park or freeride snowboarder.

 If you are completely new to the sport or have spent a couple of weeks on snow, you could be considered a beginner.
 When you are progressing, it is important to be comfortable.
 These bindings are more flexible, making it easier to turn.
+You can always take a course at the Blue Tomato Snowboard School in Obertauern to progress.

 As you improve as a rider, so might your scope to explore the whole mountain.
 For faster, more aggressive riding over varied terrain, you need a different binding to when you were learning.
 An all-mountain binding is stiffer for riding the whole mountain.
 Versatility is key here.
 All-mountain bindings are comfortable wherever you want to ride.